LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

-of time-stepping modules supplied with ARKODE, including the ARKStep module for :ref:`additive Runge--Kutta methods <ARKODE.Mathematics.ARK>`, the ERKStep module that is optimized for :ref:`explicit Runge--Kutta methods <ARKODE.Mathematics.ERK>`, and the MRIStep module for :ref:`multirate infinitesimal step (MIS), multirate infinitesimal GARK (MRI-GARK), and implicit-explicit MRI-GARK (IMEX-MRI-GARK) methods <ARKODE.Mathematics.MRIStep>`.
+of time-stepping modules supplied with ARKODE, including the ARKStep module for :ref:`additive Runge--Kutta methods <ARKODE.Mathematics.ARK>`, the ERKStep module that is optimized for :ref:`explicit Runge--Kutta methods <ARKODE.Mathematics.ERK>`, SplittingStep for :ref:`operator splitting methods <ARKODE.Mathematics.SplittingStep>`, ForcingStep for :ref:`a forcing method <ARKODE.Mathematics.ForcingStep>`, and the MRIStep module for :ref:`multirate infinitesimal step (MIS), multirate infinitesimal GARK (MRI-GARK), and implicit-explicit MRI-GARK (IMEX-MRI-GARK) methods
-We then discuss the :ref:`adaptive temporal error controllers
+<ARKODE.Mathematics.MRIStep>`.
+We then discuss the :ref:`adaptive temporal error
-<ARKODE.Mathematics.Adaptivity>` shared by the time-stepping modules, including
-discussion of our choice of norms for measuring errors within various components of the solver.
+controllers <ARKODE.Mathematics.Adaptivity>` shared by the time-stepping modules, including discussion of our choice of norms for measuring errors within various components of the solver.

 We then discuss the nonlinear and linear solver strategies used by ARKODE for solving implicit algebraic systems that arise in computing each